Costa RicaOfficial Name: Republic of Costa Rica

 While crimes occur throughout Costa Rica, they are more prevalent at certain times and in certain areas.
 The downtown area of San Jose for example, is a prime tourist destination during daylight hours.
 You are strongly encouraged not to travel to the area after dark.
 U.S. government officials are not permitted to stay in hotels in that area due to safety concerns.
 U.S. Embassy San Jose has received reports of a particularly high number of violent assaults and robberies in the Limon Caribbean costal region (from Tortuguero through Limon to Puerto Viejo), often involving invasions of rental homes and eco lodges, as well as attacks taking place on isolated roads and trails.
 If you plan to visit an unfamiliar area, you should consult with a trustworthy local (a concierge, a tour guide, etc.) regarding precautions or concerns.

 Thieves often work in groups to set up a victim.
 A prevalent scam involves the surreptitious puncturing of tires of rental cars, often near restaurants, tourist attractions, airports, or close to the car rental agencies themselves.
 When the travelers pull over, "good Samaritans" quickly appear to help change the tire - and just as quickly remove valuables from the car, sometimes brandishing weapons.
 Drivers with flat tires are advised to drive, if at all possible, to the nearest service station or other public area and change the tire themselves, watching valuables at all times.
 Another common scam involves one person dropping change in a crowded area, such as on a bus.
 When the victim tries to assist, a wallet or other item is taken.
+Along the Circunvalacion in Hatillo, when vehicles stop at traffic lights, crooks have been known to break a side window and try to steal whatever is in reach, with main targets being women driving alone.

 Take proactive steps to avoid becoming a crime victim.
 Do not walk, hike or exercise alone, and bear in mind that crowded tourist attractions and resort areas popular with foreign tourists are common venues for criminal activity.
 Ignore any verbal harassment, and avoid carrying large amounts of cash, jewelry, or expensive photographic equipment.
 Do not use smartphones and tablets on the streets.
 You should be particularly cautious of walking alone at night and should not leave bars or restaurants with strangers.
 Additionally, do not seek entertainment in groups of people you do not know.
 Do not consume food or drinks you have left unattended, or accept food or drinks from "friendly" people.
 Costa Rican immigration authorities conduct routine immigration checks at locations such as bars in downtown San Jose and beach communities.
-U.S. citizens questioned during these checks who have only a copy of the passport may be asked to provide the original passport with appropriate stamps.
+U.S. citizens questioned during these checks who have only a copy of their passport may be asked to provide the original passport with appropriate stamps.
 Be sure you are certain of the location of your passport and will have ready access to it.

 Travelers renting vehicles should purchase an adequate level of locally valid theft insurance, park in secure lots whenever possible, and never leave valuables in their vehicles.

 Please note that there are unlicensed “parking attendants” that will occasionally assist you in parking; however, parking where they indicate does not always guarantee that it is a legal parking spot.
 Drivers should be cautious of where they park their cars.
 The U.S. Embassy receives several reports daily of valuables, identity documents, and other items stolen from locked vehicles, primarily rental cars.
-Thefts from parked cars can occur nearly anywhere thefts most commonly occur at beaches, airport, restaurants, hotels, national parks, and other tourist attractions.
+Thefts from parked cars can occur nearly anywhere.
+Thefts most commonly occur at beaches, airport, restaurants, hotels, national parks, and other tourist attractions.

 U.S. government personnel are not permitted to travel on city buses due to safety concerns and must use caution when traveling on any other buses.
 If you choose to travel by bus, you are encouraged to keep your bag with valuables and identification on your lap.
 Personal items are frequently stolen from buses.
 Do not store your bags or other personal belongings in the storage bins, as theft from overhead bins is common.
-You should keep your belongings within your line of sight at all times and your valuables in your possession.
+You should keep your belongings within your sight at all times and your valuables in your possession.
 If you choose to help another passenger stow their belongings, you should be especially cautious that your own belongings are not being stolen while you are doing so.

 Travelers should use only licensed taxis, which are typically red with medallions (yellow triangles containing numbers) painted on the side.
 Licensed taxis at the airport are painted orange.
 All licensed taxis should have working door handles, locks, seatbelts and meters (called "marias").
 Passengers are encouraged to use seatbelts.